Information for parents and carers

 - Has left care and is subject to a child arrangement order

 How much money will my childcare provider receive?

-Every child who is eligible for the EYPP could raise up to £1,881 a year for their childcare provider.
+Early Years providers could receive up to £353.40 a year for every child who is eligible for EYPP.
 This funding from the government goes directly to your childcare provider.

 How do I apply

-All you need to do is fill in an EYPP registration form and hand it to your childcare provider.
-They will then send the form to the Finance Team who will check to see if your child meets the criteria and send out any additional funding.
+All you need to do is fill in this page of the form and your early years provider will then send the form to the Funded Early Education Team who will check to see if your child meets the criteria and send out any additional funding.

 My childcare provider isn't aware of EYPP

 Childcare providers can visit the EYPP information for childcare professionals web page to find out more about how they can benefit from the scheme.

 If you have any further questions, please contact the Early Years Commissioning Team at EYcommissioningteam@surreycc.gov.uk.